Hi, I’m Leora Fulvio, MA, MFT, CCHT.

 Reading this blog isn’t a substitute for treatment, but my deepest desire has always been to do my part in helping to make recovery accessible and possible for those who don’t have access to treatment.
 Please email me if you have any questions or need advice regarding your particular eating issue.
 I see the value in constant support, educational resources and community when trying to recover from food issues.

 This is a pro-recovery, anti-diet, Health at Every Size (HAES) informed site.

 My intention is to create a safe recovery community with tips and strategies that will help people to recover from binge eating, compulsive eating, bulimia, and other difficult eating patterns.
 I advocate a mindfulness based, non-diet, intuitive eating approach to recovery.

 Want to start your healing process right now?
 Join the mailing list for lots of tips and support and information about upcoming classes, coaching programs and support groups and pick up your copy of Reclaiming Yourself From Binge Eating.

 I think it was sometime around 1984 when I realized that I had a bizarre relationship with food and my body.
-I was ten-years-old at the time and although most of the adult women around me shared this idiosyncratic relationship with food and their bodies, I knew that there was something uncomfortable about it.
+I was a small child and although most of the adult women around me shared this idiosyncratic relationship with food and their bodies, I knew that there was something uncomfortable about it.

 It took me years to come inside of myself and become who I was and start to work on the inside and let the outside fall where it may.
 I learned how to love the good in me and around me.
 I learned how to accept and not criticize my body or anyone else’s.
 I learned how to be loving to myself and to those around me.
 I allowed myself to heal from the tyranny and the pressure to be skinny.